cbrinkerink/simple-2mic-interferometer/README.md

 - Reading the USB serial input as a virtual COM port only works when using the FTDI USB serial drivers.
   To use these, first unload the Apple FTDI driver:

-  sudo kextunload /System/Library/Extensions/AppleUSBFTDI.kext/
+  <code>sudo kextunload /System/Library/Extensions/AppleUSBFTDI.kext/</code>

   and then load the FTDI driver:

-  sudo kextload -b com.FTDI.driver.FTDIUSBSerialDriver
+  <code>sudo kextload -b com.FTDI.driver.FTDIUSBSerialDriver</code>

   The ICEstick can now send data over its serial connection using programs like Coolterm or screen.

 - Programming the ICEstick requires the other set of drivers to be active:

-  sudo kextunload /System/Library/Extensions/FTDIUSBSerialDriver.kext/
+  <code>sudo kextunload /System/Library/Extensions/FTDIUSBSerialDriver.kext/</code>

-  sudo kextload -b com.apple.driver.AppleUSBFTDI
+  <code>sudo kextload -b com.apple.driver.AppleUSBFTDI</code>

-  then running the command 'iceprog XXX.bin'.
+  then running the command <code>iceprog XXX.bin</code> where <code>XXX</code> is the name of the bitfile to be flashed to the FPGA.

   Note that sometimes, the system forgets either and then has no FTDI drivers active at all.
   Just reload the relevant driver to make it wake up again.